randym/shipit-gs/README.md

 **What it can do:**

+- Automatically create and Google Cloud configurations
 - Deploy a local resource to a [Bucket](https://cloud.google.com/storage/docs/json_api/v1/buckets) on Google Cloud Storage
 - Rollback a deployment
 - Manage multiple releases

-**What it does _not_ do:**

-- Configure Google Cloud Platform
-- Make any assumptions about build/release work flow.

 ## Install